Silybum marianum: Cultivation

 Milk thistle is an adaptive crop with low requirements.
-It is mainly cultivated as a medicinal plant but it's also mentioned as a food source.
+It is mainly cultivated as a medicinal plant but it is also sometimes used as a food source.
 It's mainly cultivated in Europe but also in Asia and North America.
-Milk thistle is a biennial plant, it is normally grown as a annual plant, which simplifies cultivation.
-This can be achieved when the main requirements are met, then the milk thistle already blossoms in the first year.
+Milk thistle is a biennial plant, it is normally grown as an annual plant, which simplifies cultivation.
+When the main requirements of the plant are met, then the milk thistle will blossom in the first year.

-Milk thistle has low soil requirements and is drought resistant.
+Milk thistle has low soil nutrient requirements and is drought resistant.
 The optimal pH ranges from 5.5 to 7.6, but a wide range is acceptable.
 The seeds are directly sown into the soil with a sowing depth of 1 to 1.5 cm.
 For germination, a minimal temperature of 2 °C is needed.
 Sowing can be done in Autumn or in Spring, depending on the climate conditions.
 Row spacing is between 40 and 75 cm with a plant space of about 25 cm in the rows.
 Fertilization is not necessarily needed because of the low nutrient requirements.
 A standard fertilization rate of 50 kg nitrogen, 30 kg phosphorus and 60 kg potassium per hectare is applied before sowing, to improve yields.
 Harvest normally occurs in July or August.
-Since the flower heads don't ripen evenly, optimal harvest time is about a fortnight after 50% of the flower heads are dry.
+Since the flower heads do not ripen evenly, optimal harvest time is about a fortnight after 50% of the flower heads are dry.
 For harvesting a common cereal combine harvester can be used.
-In Poland, average yields are 1230 kg per ha with an average silmarin content of 26.5 kg per ha.
+In Poland, average yields are 1230 kg per ha with an average silymarin content of 26.5 kg per ha.